-- Two methods to determine value of the transportation for fringe benefit purposes: - > Fair charter value method - > Standard industry fare level (SIFL) method
+- Two methods to determine value of the transportation for fringe benefit purposes:

+- Fair charter value method

+- Standard industry fare level (SIFL) method

-Personal Use of Aircraft Fair Charter Value
+Fair Charter Value

-- Value of personal travel equal to the arm's-length cost to charter a similar aircraft for the flight. - Allocate fair charter value of the flight among all employees on the aircraft unless some have the ability to control the use of the aircraft (e.g., senior execs) and others do not, in which case value is allocated among only those employees who have the ability to control the use of the aircraft.
+- Value of personal travel equal to the arm's-length cost to charter a similar aircraft for the flight. - Allocate fair charter value of the flight among all employees on the aircraft unless some have the ability to control the use of the aircraft (e.g., senior execs) and others do not, in which case value is allocated among only those employees who have the ability to control the use of the aircraft. - A company that uses the fair charter value method must use it for all personal flights for the year

-Personal Use of Aircraft SIFL Formula
+SIFL Formula

-Simple mathematical formula that factors in:

-- > Status of employee (control employee v. non-control employee). - Number of family members/guests accompanying employee. - Weight class of aircraft. - Distance flown (straight-line distance; statute miles). - Applied separately to each employee on each flight leg (except) ignore intermediate stops unrelated to personal purposes (e.g., fueling stops)).
+- Simple mathematical formula that factors in: - > Status of employee (control employee v. non-control employee). - Number of family members/guests accompanying employee. - Weight class of aircraft. - Distance flown (straight-line distance; statute miles). - Applied separately to each employee on each flight leg (except ignore intermediate stops unrelated to personal purposes (e.g., fueling stops)).
 Copyright © GKG Law, P.C.

-Personal Use of Aircraft SIFL Formula
+SIFL Formula

-- The SIFL formula also includes cents-per-mile rates and terminal charges that are adjusted and published semi-annually by the U.S. Department of Transportation. - These "SIFL Rates", are generally re-published by the IRS in revenue procedures shortly after publication by the Department of Transportation and are usually posted on the web site of the National Business Aviation Association (www.nbaa.org).
+- The SIFL formula also includes cents-per-mile rates and terminal charges that are adjusted and published semi-annually by the U.S. Department of Transportation. - ▶ These "SIFL Rates", are generally re-published by the IRS in revenue procedures shortly after publication by the Department of Transportation and are usually posted on the web site of the National Business Aviation Association (www.nbaa.org).

-Personal Use of Aircraft SIFL Rates 7/01/18 - 12/31/18
+SIFL Rates 7/01/19 - 12/31/19

-0-500 Miles:
+0-500 Miles: \$0.2322 per mile

-501-1,500 Miles:
+501-1,500 Miles: \$0.1771 per mile

-Over 1,500 Miles:
+Over 1,500 Miles: \$0.1702 per mile

-Terminal Charge:
+Terminal Charge: \$42.46

-\$0.2346 per mile

-\$0.1788 per mile

-\$0.1719 per mile

-Personal Use of Aircraft SIFL Formula Aircraft Multipliers
+SIFL Formula Aircraft Multipliers